beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 Once again, the higher order function version is easier to grasp, and we don't need to care about how the loop is working, or how the array is created.
 It's all abstracted away from us, focusing on the important part - filtering logic.

-### Array.reduce
+### Array.prototype.reduce

-`Array.reduce`, while very useful, is a bit harder to grasp than `Array.map` and `Array.filter`, it is very versatile, and can be used to build new objects, numbers, strings, or arrays.
+`Array.prototype.reduce`, while very useful, is a bit harder to grasp than `Array.prototype.map` and `Array.prototype.filter`, it is very versatile, and can be used to build new objects, numbers, strings, or arrays.

 It takes a reducer function as argument, that is run on every value.
 However, this reducer function has a slight difference with the former two functions we have talked about.
 It takes an `accumulator` as the first argument, and the element it's currently operating on.
 The `reduce` function also has a second argument, `initialValue`, which can be sent in to set the `accumulator` to have a value the first iteration.